almen-ng/Fibonacci-Word-Fractals/README.md

 * _w_ - width of image in pixels
 * _h_ - length of image in pixels
 * _image_ - name of the outputed .bmp image

+## Run Program

+To run the program, you would have to have gcc and make installed.
+To run the make file, follow these commands:
+>make
+OR
+>make fib
+>make runall
+>make clean